Package 'rapbase'

 Value

 In general, shiny objects.
 In particular, autoreportOrgServer returns a list with names "name" and "value" with corresponding reactive values for the selected organization name and id.
-This may be used when parameter values of auto report functions needs to be altered at application run time. orgList2df returns a data frame with columns "name" and "id".
+This may be used when parameter values of auto report functions needs to be altered at application run time.

 Examples